Peloton’s improper tax classification has big consequences

 Another - and more recent - way is for a company to reach economic nexus in a state.
 Economic nexus was introduced in 2018 by the Supreme Court case South Dakota v.
 Wayfair and is based on sales activity in the state.
 Although each test can vary by jurisdiction, a typical example is when a seller has $100,000 in gross sales or 200 individual invoiced transactions in a state.
 This means that Internet sellers have to monitor sales across all states and measure their transactions against state specific thresholds.

 Finally, the third piece of the equation is to understand whether the product being sold is taxable in the state.This is where things went wrong for Peloton this quarter.
 In the digital world, defining what you are selling from a tax perspective is less obvious than one may think.
 Internet sellers must navigate inconsistent and often vague definitions that vary by state to determine whether their products are taxable, and keep abreast of state tax legislation and interpretation.
 A seller like Peloton can get the first and second pieces of the equation correct, but still mess up this third step.
 This can result in an audit or unhappy customers.
 And unfortunately in the case with Peloton, a lawsuit.

 Evolving state tax laws make it hard to keep up

 While many states tax digital goods, not all do as Peloton is learning the hard way.
 As states are learning more and more about the scope of software and digital products being sold, they are working hard to expand sales tax laws to cover them.

 Two years ago, subscription based products like Spotify or Netflix were minimally taxed, because users didn’t gain unlimited ownership over the content, which was a traditional characteristic on when a sale was taxable.
-However, states have begun to adjust their digital goods taxes to include subscriptions, which is why this quarter customers in some states are receiving updates from companies like Spotify.
+However, states have begun to adjust their digital goods taxes to include subscriptions, which is why this quarter customers in some states are receiving emails similar to this one from Spotify: